 What are car insurance rates after adding a teen to a parent’s policy?

 Teens can save a ton on car insurance when they stay on a parent’s policy to the tune of hundreds of dollars per month.
-A 16-year-old male will pay $350 monthly on a parent’s policy vs. $628 per month on his own policy.
-For 16-year-old females, the rate difference is $325 vs. $563 per monthly.
+A 16-year-old male will pay $350 monthly on a parent’s policy vs. $628 monthly on his own policy.
+For 16-year-old females, the rate difference is $325 vs. $563 per month.

 See more rates for teens on a parent’s policy in the table below.